Tidal perturbations of an extreme mass ratio inspiral around a Kerr black hole: Metric reconstruction

 In Refs.~\cite{Poisson:2009qj, Binnington:2009bb, Poisson:2004cw, Chatziioannou:2012gq}, the coefficients $c_{2m}(\tilde v)$ were determined by asymptotically matching the Weyl scalar $\psi_0$ to the tidal curvature in the intermediate region $r_+ \ll r \ll \mathcal{R}$.
 This procedure was carried out explicitly for a Schwarzschild black hole (for all multipolar orders $\ell$) in Refs.~\cite{Poisson:2009qj, Binnington:2009bb}, and for a Kerr black hole up to octupolar order in Refs.~\cite{Poisson:2004cw, Chatziioannou:2012gq}.

-As an alternative to the standard asymptotic-matching approach of Refs.~\cite{Poisson:2009qj, Binnington:2009bb, Poisson:2004cw, Chatziioannou:2012gq}, we determine the coefficients $c_{2m}$ by requiring that the metric reconstructed from $\Psi'_{\rm H}$ reproduces the known quadrupolar tidal perturbation computed in Ref.~\cite{Binnington:2009bb} in the Schwarzschild limit $a=0$.
-The two procedures are equivalent and consistent with each other once the relation between the Weyl scalar $\psi_0$ and the Hertz potential $\Psi'_{\rm H}$ is taken into account (see, e.g., Eq.~(1.23a) of Ref.~\cite{Berens:2024czo}).
-The details of our procedure, along with the final expressions for $c_{2m}$, are presented at the end of Sec.~\ref{sec:explicit_Kerr_perturbations}.
+Taking advantage of the results of Refs.~\cite{Poisson:2009qj, Binnington:2009bb, Poisson:2004cw, Chatziioannou:2012gq}, we can avoid the direct computation of the coefficients $c_{2m}$ through the matched asymptotic expansion procedure, and instead, we determine them by requiring that the metric reconstructed from $\Psi'_{\rm H}$ reproduces the known quadrupolar tidal perturbation computed in Ref.~\cite{Binnington:2009bb}, in the Schwarzschild limit $a=0$.~\footnote{This is done using the relation between the Weyl scalar $\psi_0$ and the Hertz potential $\Psi'_{\rm H}$ (see, e.g., Eq.~(1.23a) of Ref.~\cite{Berens:2024czo}).} This prescription is justified by previous asymptotic-matching analyses of tidally perturbed Kerr black holes~\cite{Poisson:2004cw, Chatziioannou:2012gq}, which showed that the coefficients $c_{2m}$ are independent of the black-hole spin, as already discussed after Eq.~\eqref{eq:PsiH_l2_modes_gen}.